Creating and managing workflows

 Once active, emails start sending.
 It’s easier to check everything first than to fix problems after contacts receive them.

-Once flows are running, you’ll occasionally need to manage them.
+Once workflows are running, you’ll occasionally need to manage them.

 • Current status